Home

 Up to the highest height!

-BUT no higher than 400 feet above ground in Australia, 60 meters in the U.K., 150 meters in Europe and 500 feet in the U.S., or the Altitude Police (Civil Aviation Authorities) will GET you.
+BUT no higher than 120 meters (400 feet) above ground in Australia, 60 meters in the UK, 150 meters in Europe and 500 feet in the USA, or the Altitude Police (Civil Aviation Authorities) will GET you.
 Unless you have special dispensation, months in advance.
 It's just wrong.

 Lets go fly a kite and send it soaring

-Heck yeah, thermalling up to the legal limit is a blast with a decent light-wind kite.
-For example, the 2-Skewer Dopero or the Dowel Rokkaku!
+Heck yeah, thermaling up to the legal limit is a blast with a decent light-wind kite.
+For example, the 2-Skewer Dopero or the Dowel Rokkaku will do this!
 Soaring on warm rising air is a great aspect of single-line kite flying.

 Up through the atmosphere